Miles Taylor (security expert): Havana syndrome incidents

 In a 60 Minutes interview in February 2022, Taylor recounted that he had two experiences that matched the Havana syndrome symptoms.
 Taylor also indicated that he was aware of a cabinet-level official who had similar episodes.

+Second Trump administration

+Despite his opposition to Donald Trump, Taylor urged conservatives to join his second administration after he was re-elected.
+In the New York Times the day after the 2024 election, Taylor wrote that "Republicans with integrity cannot turn away from the difficult years ahead," urging them to "step forward and serve in the executive branch out of dedication to the principles that hold this country together, however tenuously."

+Security clearance revocation

+On April 9, 2025, Trump signed an executive order revoking security clearances for Taylor and close associates, including individuals at the University of Pennsylvania, and for Chris Krebs, the first Director of the Cybersecurity and Infrastructure Security Agency, as well as ordering investigations into the work of both men during their time in office.
+At the time of the executive order, the University of Pennsylvania did not conduct classified research and had no security clearance.

 Political affiliations

 Although Taylor was a lifelong member of the Republican Party, he donated to the Barack Obama campaign in the 2008 presidential election.
 He has said that he was "gunning for John McCain... [but] wanted to be able to tell [his] kids that... [he] supported the first Black president of the United States."

 In May 2022, Taylor announced he was leaving the Republican Party over what he claimed was its espousal of "great replacement theory" rhetoric, especially in the wake of the Buffalo shooting.
-He stated that “it’s become glaringly obvious that my party no longer represents conservative values but in fact poses a threat to them—and to America.”
+He stated that "it's become glaringly obvious that my party no longer represents conservative values but in fact poses a threat to them—and to America."
 Taylor is now a member of The Forward Party.